 Provision for children with special educational needs is a matter for the school as a whole.
-In addition to the governing body, the school's Headteacher, the SENDCO and all other members of staff have important day-today responsibilities.
+In addition to the governing body, the school's Headteacher, the SENDCO and all other members of staff have important day-to-day responsibilities.
 All teachers are teachers of children with special educational needs and those requiring SEND Support.
-It requires regular monitoring and evaluating to evidence of impact of strategies put into place.
+It requires regular monitoring and evaluating to evidence the impact of strategies put into place.

 At the heart of the work of every EYFS and primary school class is a continuous cycle of planning, teaching and assessing which takes account of the wide range of abilities, aptitudes and interests of children.
-With quality first teaching, most children will learn and progress within these arrangements.
+With quality first teaching (what is ordinarily available inclusive practice) where most children will learn and progress within these arrangements (please see appendix I for our Gold Standard Provision).
 Those children whose overall attainments or attainment in specific subjects fall significantly outside the expected range may have special educational needs.
 The identification of SEND is integrated into the overall approach to the monitoring, on a regular basis, of pupil progress and development.

-In the initial stages, where teachers have endeavoured to address any barriers to children's learning and quality first teaching strategies are showing little impact on a child's and attainment, teachers will then seek the advice of the school's Special Educational Needs lead (SENDCO) through a clear referral process.
-It would also be at this point when parents will also be consulted, and views valued.
+In the initial stages, where teachers have endeavoured to address any barriers to children's learning and quality first teaching strategies are showing little impact on a child's progress and attainment, teachers will then seek the advice of the school's Special Educational Needs and Disability Lead (SENDCO) through a clear referral process.
+It would also be at this point when parents will be consulted, and views valued.
 This initial process will be noted on the year groups provision map by the class teacher.

-The school will have regard to the Special Educational Needs and Disability Code of Practice:0-25 (July 2014) when carrying out its duties toward all pupils with SEND, or suspected SEND, and ensure that parents are notified and included in a that SEND provision is being made for their child.
+The school will have regard to the Special Educational Needs and Disability Code of Practice: 0-25 (July 2014) when carrying out its duties toward all pupils with SEND, or suspected SEND, and ensure that parents are notified and included when SEND provision is being made for their child.
 Children will have needs and requirements which may fall into at least one of four broad areas of need, and many children will have interrelated needs.
 The impact of these combinations on the child's ability to function, learn and succeed should be taken into account.
 The areas of need are: